GoogleCloudPlatform/solutions-builder/README.md

 It comes with ready-to-deploy structure using Skaffold and Kustomize.
 See examples below.

-#### Run all microservices
+#### Run with all microservices

-To deploy all microservices to the GKE cluster, run the following:
+To deploy all microservices to the GKE cluster, simply run the following:

 ```
 export PROJECT_ID=<your-project>